deadlyvipers/dojo_rules/introduction.md

 Howdy, this is me!
-I'm most interested in the Python learning path.
+I'm most interested in the Electives learning path.